Git cherry pick

 Git will sequentially apply each of these commits to the current branch.
 If any conflicts arise, Git will pause the process for you to resolve the conflicts.

-You can cherry-pick a range of commits using the .. syntax.
+You can git cherry-pick range of commits using the .. syntax.
 For example:

 In this case: